saketh-exe/saketh-exe.github.io/README.md

     Nothing much by visual but removed some spaces in code changed favicon
-    added new pic when hoverd
+    added new pic when hovered